Tetra-Pak-APIs/TetraPak.Auth.Xamarin/README.md

 ## Introduction

-The **TetraPak.Auth.Xamarin** package ("**TAX**" from here on) is tailor made for projects targeting Tetra Pak APIs with a native client built with the Xamarin development framework.
-The packet is designed to take care of all details when authorizing the app for its intended backends.
-All you need to do as a developer is provide a client id and a redirect URI and the packet takes care of the rest, utilizing the best-practices and policies currently recommended (or required) by Tetra Pak.
+The **TetraPak.Auth.Xamarin** package ("**TAX**" from here on) is tailor made for projects targeting Tetra Pak APIs with a native client built with the Xamarin mobile app development platform. **TAX** is designed to take care of all details when authorizing the app for its intended back ends.
+All you need to do as a developer is provide a client id and a redirect URI and the packet takes care of the rest, utilizing the best-practices and policies currently recommended or required by Tetra Pak.

+Please note that **TAX** is *not* a general purpose OAuth authorization solution.
+Its intended purpose is to provide everything you as a developer need to consume Tetra Pak APIs.
+Should you have a need to consume non-Tetra Pak APIs you will probably do better to look to more generic packages for OAuth2, such as [MSAL][nuget-msal], [ADAL][nuget-adal], or [Xamarin.Auth][nuget-xamarin-auth].

 ## The Authorization Flow